 Scapular pull-ups: One mistake many people make when doing a pull-up is not engaging their shoulders at the start of the exercise.
 This scapula, or shoulder blade, movement is training essential for completing regular pull-ups and helps you develop the proper movement that pull-ups require.
 It’s a very small, but an impactful movement.
 Here’s how to do it:

-Plank row: This exercise works the muscles in your core, back, shoulders and arms — the same muscles needed to complete a pull-up.
+Plank row: This is one of the types of core exercises that work the muscles in your core, back, shoulders, and arms — the same muscles needed to complete a pull-up.
 Here’s how to do it:

 With this exercise, make sure you’re using a weight that’s challenging, but still allows you to keep proper form throughout the entire movement.